Gigi D'Alessio

-Luigi "Gigi" D'Alessio (born 24 February 1967) is an Italian popular singer and Neapolitan singer-songwriter.
-In his career, he has sold over 26 million records.
+Luigi "Gigi" D'Alessio (born 24 February 1967) is an Italian popular singer and singer-songwriter from Naples.
+In his career, he has sold over 30 million records.

 Career

 D'Alessio was born in Naples.
 He was well known in Naples in the early 1990s and throughout Italy due to participation in the Sanremo Festival in 2000 and 2001.
 He has also made overseas appearances, the most recent was in Malta on 7 July 2012.
 He lives in Rome with the popular Italian singer Anna Tatangelo, who is two decades younger than him.
 Previously, he was married to Carmela Barbato, with whom he has three children, Claudio, Ilaria and Luca.
 He frequently writes and produces songs for Tatangelo, and some of the hits he had a hand in writing include "Quando due si lasciano" and "Ragazza di periferia".
 For Tatangelo's latest album, the couple penned the songs "Averti qui" and "Lo so che finirà" together.
 The couple have recorded two duets: "Un nuovo bacio" and "Il mondo è mio".
 They also toured the US and Canada together in October, featuring in successful concerts.
 He was the writer and composer of Tatangelo's song performed at Sanremo Music Festival 2008, "Il mio amico".

 D'Alessio achieved international success with his single "Un cuore malato", a duet with Belgian-Sicilian singer Lara Fabian.
 He also released in 2007 a version of this song half in Italian, half in Portuguese, named "Um coração apaixonado", recorded with Brazilian pop singer Wanessa Camargo.
 The song was included in both D'Alessio's Made in Italy Brazilian edition (replacing "Un cuore malato" with Lara Fabian) and in Camargo's 2007 Total album.